-Better brokers with larger pools of liquidity will tend to have lower costa of trading because slippage will be reduced and spread fees minimised.
+Better brokers with larger pools of liquidity will tend to have lower costs of trading because slippage will be reduced and spread fees minimised.

 What other risks are there when using a broker?

 Price manipulation is also common among unregulated, smaller brokers.
-They will often be trading against you and taking the other sides of your trades which lead to a conflict of interest arising.
-You should be aware of whether your broker is using an A-Book or B-Book to place your trades (see net section).
+They will often be trading against you and taking the other sides of your trades which leads to a conflict of interest arising.
+You should be aware of whether your broker is using an A-Book or B-Book to place your trades (see next section).

 What to look for when finding a broker?